alexjnoble/Topaz2_5D/README.md

 Extracts particles from `-t` tomograms matching tomos/*mrc using a trained model `-m` output/model/all_tomograms_epoch8.sav, with an output directory `-o` output, `-n` 10 slices (5 above and below each particle, defining the particle size), and particle radius `-r` 12 (removes particles closer than 2 x 12 pixels from each other).

-Note: If you do not include a model for extraction, then a Topaz 2D general moel will be used.
+Note: If you do not include a model for extraction, then a Topaz 2D general model will be used.

 ## Arguments